 The National Vaccine Program identifies priorities that are central to improving the vaccination system in the United States.
 This work requires both focused attention and extensive coordination among federal and non-federal partners.
 The featured priorities listed below may change over time in step with changes in the immunization landscape.
-Our current featured priorities are: adult immunization, vaccine confidence, HPV vaccination, and vaccine safety.
+Our current featured priorities are: catch-up vaccination, adult immunization, vaccine confidence, HPV vaccination, vaccine safety, and vaccine innovation.

 Vaccines are safe, effective, and widely available — but adult vaccination rates remain low in the United States.
-NVPO works with partners to improve adult vaccination rates.
+OIDP works with partners to improve adult vaccination rates.
 Learn more about adult immunization.

 Despite the availability of a safe and effective human papillomavirus (HPV) vaccine, not enough young people are fully vaccinated against HPV.
 This leaves them at risk for a number of cancers caused by HPV later in life.
 We work with vaccination and cancer prevention partners to strengthen HPV vaccination efforts across the nation.
 Learn more about HPV vaccination.

 Public trust in vaccines is key to keeping our communities healthy.
 We work with partners to strengthen public trust in vaccines.
 Learn more about vaccine confidence.